Ergin Ataman

-Halil Ergin Ataman (born January 7, 1966) is a Turkish professional basketball coach.
-He is the current head coach of Anadolu Efes of the Turkish Basketball Super League and the EuroLeague.
-He also coaches the Turkey men's national basketball team.
+Halil Ergin Ataman (born January 7, 1966) is a Turkish professional basketball coach, currently managing Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
+He is also the head coach of the Turkish national team.

-During his playing career which began in 1982, he played at Eczacıbaşı and Yeşilyurt basketball teams.
+During his playing career which began in 1982, he played for the Eczacıbaşı and Yeşilyurt basketball clubs in the amateur area.

+Ataman is considered the most successful coach in Turkish basketball history and one of the most successful coaches in Europe, having won three Euroleague titles (2021, 2022 and 2024).
+In 2021 and 2022 he won back to back Euroleague titles with Anadolu Efes and in 2024 he won the Euroleague title with Panathinaikos BC in his first year.

 Coaching career

 Early years

 Ataman began his managerial career in Eczacıbaşı Youth Team followed by a stint as the coach of Efes Pilsen Youth Team.
 Then, he coached the BSL teams Türk Telekom, Pınar Karşıyaka and Efes Pilsen respectively.
 He was the assistant coach of Turkish national team alongside Ercüment Sunter in EuroBasket 1997 in Spain.
 Turkey finished the tournament in the 8th place.
 He spent time at Stanford University in the United States as an observer during the 1998-99 season.

-After his return to Europe, he coached Italian side Montepaschi Siena and won with the club the very last Saporta Cup in 2002.
-Subsequently, he joined Ülkerspor (now Fenerbahçe Ülker); however, he had to quit his job due to personal issues.
+After his return to Europe, he coached the Italian side, Montepaschi Siena, and with the club won the final Saporta Cup in 2002.
+Subsequently, he joined Ülker; however, he had to quit his job due to personal issues.
 He stated that his resignation was voluntary.
-Subsequent to his departure from Fenerbahçe he returned to Italy and signed for Climamio Bologna and coached there until his return to Turkey as the head coach of Beşiktaş during the 2007–08 season.
+Subsequent to his departure from Ülker he returned to Italy and signed for Climamio Bologna and coached there until his return to Turkey as the head coach of Beşiktaş during the 2007–08 season.

 Beşiktaş Cola Turka

 Ataman had a successful season with Beşiktaş which the team achieved EuroCup Quarter Finals held in Turin, Italy; after a stunning undefeated 10 in-a-row win performance in group B. This was the very first time that two Turkish teams played against each other.
 Beşiktaş lost against Galatasaray Cafe Crown and eliminated in quarters.
 In the league, team finalized the regular season on top place and been a part of Play-offs.
-After the elimination of Beşiktaş Cola Turka in the quarters, the declaration was released that Ergin Ataman no more coaching Beşiktaş Cola Turka.
+After the elimination of Beşiktaş Cola Turka in the quarters, the declaration was released that Ergin Ataman would stop coaching Beşiktaş Cola Turka.

 Efes Pilsen

-A week later, he signed a two-years contract with Efes Pilsen, where he had worked from 1999 to 2001.
-Ataman have reached the major achievements in 2008–09 season with winning Turkish League, Turkish Cup, and Turkish President's Cup championships.
+A week later, he signed a two-year contract with Efes Pilsen, where he had worked from 1999 to 2001.
+Ataman has reached major achievements in the 2008–09 season by winning Turkish League, Turkish Cup, and Turkish President's Cup championships.
 On June 4, 2010, he left the Efes Pilsen.